anastasiagarelli/Composed/README.md

 Title Pending
 Project by Anastasia Garelli

 This is an app which utilizes the Spotify Web Playback SDK API and the Web Audio API to create a meditation application.
+It was built with create-react-app.

 Currently:
 - A user can play, pause, skip previous, and skip music using Spotify Connect from another device